AdobeDocs/experience-manager-65.en/help/sites-developing/page-templates-editable.md

 * On the editable template type
 * On the editable template

-When creating a new editable template, the value is copied from the template type to the individual template.
+When creating an editable template, the value is copied from the template type to the individual template.
 If the value is not set on the type, it can be set on the template.
 Once a template is created, there is no inheritance from the type to the template.

 >[!CAUTION]
 >